Metallography: A look deep inside

 The functional principle of metallography

 The cut surface is heavily deformed by the cutting process.
-In order to uncover the original structure, the deformation must be removed by grinding and polishing in several increasingly fine stages.
+To uncover the original structure, the deformation must be removed by grinding and polishing in several increasingly fine stages.
 The final polishing step is carried out with a diamond suspension with a grain size of 1-3 µm (depending on the application and the sample hardness).

 The analysis is then carried out under a reflected-light microscope (depending on the case, also under a scanning electron microscope).
 Here, our materials scientists and material testers examine, for example, the crystal structure, grain sizes, phase distribution and layer thicknesses.